jcarlosadm/killAliens/README.md

 Put the folder assets in "killAliens/android/" folder

-The assets can be found in http://opengameart.org/
+(All the used assets can be found in http://opengameart.org/)

 ##Screenshots